 Aruba's capital, Oranjestad, is the first stop for most visitors.
 Its small harbour, once reserved for schooners and fishing boats, now attracts cruise ships from all over the world, and the island's Queen Beatrix airport is located just south of the city.
 Despite the thousands of tourists that pour into the town it has managed to retain its traditional charm.

-Oranjestad's downtown streets are lined with pastel-coloured Dutch colonial houses with ornate gable roofs, and the average tourist will be unaware that many are recent imitations.
+Oranjestad's downtown streets are lined with pastel-coloured Dutch colonial houses with ornate gable roofs.
 The orange coloured façades not only point to the capital's name, but to the island's connection to the Netherlands and William of Orange, a Dutch monarch instrumental in the gaining of Dutch independence

-Although shoppers will find central Oranjestad packed with boutiques, shopping complexes and glitzy 24-hour casinos, it is possible to escape this tourist zone and discover the more authentic town with its lively, if slightly run-down bars where one can enjoy a quiet beer and meet the locals.
+Enthusiastic shoppers will find central Oranjestad packed with boutiques, shopping complexes and glitzy 24-hour casinos.
+However, it is possible to escape this tourist zone and discover the more authentic town with its lively, if slightly run-down bars where visitors can enjoy a quiet beer and meet the locals.

 Become our Oranjestad Travel Expert

 We are looking for contributors for our Oranjestad travel guide.
 If you are a local, a regular traveller to Oranjestad or a travel professional with time to contribute and answer occasional forum questions, please contact us.